-The first step is to complete the Free Application for Federal Student Aid (FAFSA) www.fafsa.ed.gov/ by January 15.
+The second step is to complete the Free Application for Federal Student Aid (FAFSA) www.fafsa.ed.gov/ by January 15th.
 The information on the FAFSA must be accurate and true.
 Please include the RIT school code 002806 and the applicant’s social security number.

 It is critical that you follow deadlines throughout the process.
 Late application materials, including completion of the FAFSA, will result in applicants being excluded from the pool for the upcoming academic year.

 STEP 1: Complete all HEOP application materials and submit directly to the HEOP Office within two weeks of receiving the application materials.

 HEOP application materials are sent to all students deemed eligible for HEOP by Admissions and Financial Aid.
 You will receive the HEOP application materials by email.
 Please check your email daily!
 The HEOP Application includes a request for your high school transcript, a counselor recommendation for HEOP, an application essay, and the financial worksheet.
 You will also have to provide supporting financial documentation as listed on the financial worksheet if you are accepted and commit to attending RIT.

 All eligible freshman applicants who submit their application materials on time will be scheduled for a personal interview with HEOP representatives.
 Interviews for upstate applicants will be held in Rochester, NY, starting the third week of February.
 Interviews for downstate applicants will be held in New York City the last week of February/first week of March.
 Please note that interviews cannot be scheduled if our office has not received your application materials beforehand.
 After the first week of March, interviews for eligible applicants who have submitted application materials will be for possible waitlist only.
 After completing the interview, those students selected for entry through HEOP will be notified officially by Admissions by mid-March.

 STEP 3: Return your commitment letter to RIT by May 1.